Hervinho/newsapp/README.md

 This folder is where you add logic for your models, a model here is where you add logic related to a specifc table in your database.

-Meaning, if you have a table `products` in your database, you should create a model file (e.g. *product.model.ts*) for all your CRUD logic for that table.
-For example, there is a `user.model.ts` file there for a `user` table in a database.
-I have also included a `test.model.ts` file to show you the sructure of the model file.

 ### Routes - server/lib/routes

 The routes folder will contain all your routes for the APIs that will be getting data from your models.
 You should create a route file for each of your model.
 The route files conatins all the HTTP methods (GET, POST, PUT) needed to access your resources through your models.
-For example, there is a `user.route.ts` file showing how the routes for the user model are created.
+For example, there is a `news.route.ts` file showing how the routes for the user model are created.
-I have also included a `test.route.ts` file to show you the sructure of the route file.

 ### App.ts - server/lib/app.ts